-Course CS101 Orientation and Professional Ethics: This course teaches professional guidelines, parking, student kit, what is expected in the next 10 months, and ethics in the beauty industry.

-Course CS102 Laws and Regulations: This course teaches the Florida state laws and regulations in the field of cosmetology.

-Course CS103 Bacteriology, Sanitation, HIV and AIDS: This course teaches the proper ways to sanitize implements.
-It also reviews the types of bacteria, covers the Milady chapter on sanitation and disinfection, and teaches the causes of HIV and AIDS.

-Course CS104 Basic Chemistry: Teaches chemistry composition of hair and molecules.

-Course CS105 Hair and Its Disorders: This course teaches the structure of hair and the disorders that can and cannot be treated by cosmetologists.

-Course CS106 Draping: Teaches the proper way of draping a patron and how to properly drape for the service you are performing to protect the patron.

-Course CS107 Shampooing and Rinsing: This course teaches techniques in shampooing and rinsing the hair, and product use and safety.

-Course CS108 Scalp and Hair Treatment: This course teaches scalp manipulation, hair treatments, and product use and safety.

-Course CS109 Hair Design: Teaches the techniques and basics of pincurls, fingerwaves, thermal hairstyles, and shampoo sets.

-Course CS110 Haircutting: Teaches the proper way to hold shears, razors, and combs while performing a haircut; how to perform a haircut; guidelines for achieving the desired style; and men's haircutting.

-Course CS111 Permanent Waving: Teaches perm wrapping techniques, perm chemistry, the different types of perms, and product use and safety.

-Course CS112 Hair Straightening: Teaches how to straighten hair.
-It also teaches about the chemicals involved in the process and the proper technique for applying straightener.

-Course CS113 Hair Coloring: Teaches techniques in hair coloring, the chemistry of hair color, and the classification of hair color.

-Course CS114 Skin Care: Teaches facial manipulations, including chemical procedure treatments and cosmetics, skin types, and makeup application.

-Course CS115 Manicure, Pedicure, and Nail Extensions: Teaches how to manicure, pedicure, and perform a nail extension; proper sanitation of implements; and how to properly set up the station for a service.

-Course CS116 Salon Management: Teaches job searching and résumé writing.

-Course CS117 Employment Skills: Teaches job interviewing, workforce professionalism, business and personal improvement, compensation package, and payroll deductions.

-In addition to the state requirements listed above, Paul Mitchell The School Fort Myers provides training in the areas of communication skills, professional ethics, salesmanship, decorum, record keeping, and client service record cards.
+- Course CS101 Orientation and Professional Ethics: This course teaches professional guidelines, parking, student kit, what is expected in the next 10 months, and ethics in the beauty industry. - Course CS102 Laws and Regulations: This course teaches the Florida state laws and regulations in the field of cosmetology. - Course CS103 Bacteriology, Sanitation, HIV and AIDS: This course teaches the proper ways to sanitize implements.
+It also reviews the types of bacteria, covers the Milady chapter on sanitation and disinfection, and teaches the causes of HIV and AIDS. - Course CS104 Basic Chemistry: Teaches chemistry composition of hair and molecules. - Course CS105 Hair and Its Disorders: This course teaches the structure of hair and the disorders that can and cannot be treated by cosmetologists. - Course CS106 Draping: Teaches the proper way of draping a patron and how to properly drape for the service you are performing to protect the patron. - Course CS107 Shampooing and Rinsing: This course teaches techniques in shampooing and rinsing the hair, and product use and safety. - Course CS108 Scalp and Hair Treatment: This course teaches scalp manipulation, hair treatments, and product use and safety. - Course CS109 Hair Design: Teaches the techniques and basics of pincurls, fingerwaves, thermal hairstyles, and shampoo sets. - Course CS110 Haircutting: Teaches the proper way to hold shears, razors, and combs while performing a haircut; how to perform a haircut; guidelines for achieving the desired style; and men's haircutting. - Course CS111 Permanent Waving: Teaches perm wrapping techniques, perm chemistry, the different types of perms, and product use and safety. - Course CS112 Hair Straightening: Teaches how to straighten hair.
+It also teaches about the chemicals involved in the process and the proper technique for applying straightener. - Course CS113 Hair Coloring: Teaches techniques in hair coloring, the chemistry of hair color, and the classification of hair color. - Course CS114 Skin Care: Teaches facial manipulations, including chemical procedure treatments and cosmetics, skin types, and makeup application. - Course CS115 Manicure, Pedicure, and Nail Extensions: Teaches how to manicure, pedicure, and perform a nail extension; proper sanitation of implements; and how to properly set up the station for a service. - Course CS116 Salon Management: Teaches job searching and résumé writing. - Course CS117 Employment Skills: Teaches how to job interview, professionalism in the workforce, business and personal improvement, compensation package and payroll deductions.